-- New Mexico influenza-like illness (ILI) activity is currently 5.6% of patient visits - US ILI is 5.5% - The national ILI baseline is 2.4% - Influenza activity is above the NM ILI baseline of 2.3% in all five health regions - Three influenza outbreaks were reported this week in three of the five health regions
+- New Mexico influenza-like illness (ILI) activity is currently 4.4% of patient visits - US ILI is 5.4%.
+The national ILI baseline is 2.4% - Influenza activity is above the NM ILI baseline of 2.3% in all five health regions - One influenza outbreak was reported this week in one of the five health regions - Changes in healthcare-seeking behavior due to the COVID outbreak are impacting ILI data.
+Please visit http://cv.nmhealth.org for the latest case count of COVID-19 in New Mexico